FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 <b>File filter</b> drop-down box<br>
 -is set to <font class="blue">Show ALL files</font> by default on every GUI startup and this behaviour can't be changed.
-This drop-down box allready contain few predefined file filters and by clicking on <font class="blue">Edit</font> button, you can add additional filters which you need most often.<br>
+This drop-down box already contain a few predefined file filters and by clicking on <font class="blue">Edit</font> button, you can add additional filters which you need most often.<br>
 The <b>File filter</b> also enables you to show sub folders in the filelist.
 See: <a href="#p_subfolder">Enabling Subfolders in the FileList</a><br>

 <br>